-- 11.6.1 Members Clubs and Miners' welfare institutes (but not Commercial Clubs) can provide equal chance gaming and may apply for a Club Gaming Permit or a Clubs Gaming Machines Permit.
-The Club Gaming Permit will enable the premises to provide gaming machines (3 machines of categories B[4], C or D), equal chance gaming and games of chance.
-A Club Gaming Machine Permit will only enable the premises to provide gaming machines (3 machines of categories B[4], C or D). - 11.6.2 This Licensing Authority is aware that: it may only refuse an application on the grounds that: - the applicant does not fulfil the requirements for a members' or commercial club or miners' welfare institute and therefore is not entitled to receive the type of permit for which it has applied; - the applicant's premises are used wholly or mainly by children and/or young persons; - an offence under the Act or a breach of a permit has been committed by the applicant while providing gaming facilities; - a permit held by the applicant has been cancelled in the previous ten years; - an objection has been lodged by the Commission or the police. - 11.6.3 A 'fast-track' procedure is available for premises which hold a Club Premises Certificate under the Licensing Act 2003 whereby there is no opportunity for objections to be made by the Commission or the police.
-The grounds upon which an authority can refuse an application for such a permit are therefore reduced to the following:-" - the club is established primarily for gaming, other than gaming prescribed under schedule 12: - in addition to the prescribed gaming, the applicant provides facilities for other gaming; or - a club gaming permit or club machine permit issued to the applicant in the last ten years has been cancelled. - 11.6.4 Gambling Commission guidance indicates that members' clubs must have at least 25 members and be established and conducted "wholly or mainly" for purposes other than gaming, unless the gaming is permitted by separate regulations.
+11.6.1 Members Clubs and Miners' welfare institutes (but not Commercial Clubs) can provide equal chance gaming and may apply for a Club Gaming Permit or a Clubs Gaming Machines Permit.
+The Club Gaming Permit will enable the premises to provide gaming machines (no more than 3 machines of categories B3A (only one of this category), B[4], C or D), equal chance gaming and games of chance.
+A Club Gaming Machine Permit will only enable the premises to provide gaming machines (3 machines of categories B[3]A (only one of this category), B[4], C or D).
+It should be noted that commercial clubs may not site category B[3]A gaming machines offering lottery games in their clubs.

+- 11.6.2 This Licensing Authority is aware that: it may only refuse an application on the grounds that: - the applicant does not fulfil the requirements for a members' or commercial club or miners' welfare institute and therefore is not entitled to receive the type of permit for which it has applied; - the applicant's premises are used wholly or mainly by children and/or young persons; - an offence under the Act or a breach of a permit has been committed by the applicant while providing gaming facilities; - a permit held by the applicant has been cancelled in the previous ten years; or - an objection has been lodged by the Commission or the police. - 11.6.3 A 'fast-track' procedure is available for premises which hold a Club Premises

+Certificate under the Licensing Act 2003 whereby there is no opportunity for objections to be made by the Commission or the police.
+The grounds upon which an authority can refuse an application for such a permit are therefore reduced to the following:- - the club is established primarily for gaming, other than gaming prescribed under schedule 12; - in addition to the prescribed gaming, the applicant provides facilities for other gaming; or - a club gaming permit or club machine permit issued to the applicant in the last ten years has been cancelled. - 11.6.4 Gambling Commission guidance indicates that members' clubs must have at least 25 members and be established and conducted "wholly or mainly" for purposes other than gaming, unless the gaming is permitted by separate regulations.
 (This may cover bridge and whist clubs).
 A members' club must be permanent in nature, not established to make commercial profit, and be controlled by its members equally.
 Examples include working men's clubs, branches of Royal British Legion and clubs with political affiliations. - 11.6.5 There are statutory conditions on club gaming permits that no child uses a category B or C machine on the premises and that the holder complies with any relevant provision of a code of practice about the location and operation of gaming machines.